 - audit_object: an Audit object which is used to write the used policies to the audit log.
-In case False is passed for write_to_audit_log, the audit object may be None. - policy_object: a PolicyClass object that is used to retrieve the matching policies. - client_ip: the IP of the current client, as a string - logged_in_user: a dictionary with keys "username", "realm", "role" that describes the currently logged-in (managing) user
+In case False is passed for write_to_audit_log, the audit object may be None. - policy_object: a PolicyClass object that is used to retrieve the matching policies. - client_ip: the IP of the current client, as a string - logged_in_user: a dictionary with keys "username", "realm", "role" that describes the currently logged-in (managing) user classmethod action_only(g, scope, action)

-In our case, this context object is usually the flask. q object.
+In our case, this context object is usually the flask.g object.